microsoft/vscode-docs/docs/cpp/config-wsl.md

 > **Note**: Much of this tutorial is applicable to working with C++ and VS Code directly on a Linux machine.

-Visual Studio Code has support for working directly in WSL with the [Remote - WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).
+Visual Studio Code has support for working directly in WSL with the [WSL extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).
 We recommend this mode of [WSL development](/docs/remote/wsl.md), where all your source code files, in addition to the compiler, are hosted on the Linux distro.
 For more background, see [VS Code Remote Development](/docs/remote/remote-overview.md).

 After completing this tutorial, you will be ready to create and configure your own C++ project, and to explore the VS Code documentation for further information about its many features.
 This tutorial does not teach you about GCC or Linux or the C++ language.
 For those subjects, there are many good resources available on the Web.